magento/merchdocs/src/customers/account-dashboard-quotes-negotiate.md

 1. To send your reply to the seller, click <span class="btn">Send for Review</span>.

    The status of the quote changes to `Submitted`.
-You can view the quote, but not make any changes until you receive a reply from the seller.
+You can view the quote, but you are unable to make any changes until you receive a reply from the seller.

    You can repeat the negotiation process as many times as necessary to reach an agreement.